tektronix/tsp-toolkit/README.md

-The Keithley TSP® Toolkit is a [Visual Studio Code][code] extension that provides rich support for Keithley's Test Script Processor ([TSP][tsp]) technology to edit and execute scripts.
+The Keithley TSP® Toolkit is a [Visual Studio Code][code] extension that provides rich support for Keithley's Test Script Processor ([TSP][tsp]) technology to edit and execute scripts on TSP-enabled Keithley instruments.
 The extension includes command-set documentation and language features such as syntax error detection and code navigation (provided by [sumneko.lua][sumneko]) as well as code-completion suggestions, inline help, and TSP command documentation.